 Aaron R. Hand

 Before entering legal practice, Aaron worked as a network engineer and computer consultant.
-He earned his bachelor of science, cum laude, in Chemical Engineering, with an emphasis in Environmental Engineering, from UCLA.
+He earned his Bachelor of Science, cum laude, in Chemical Engineering, with an emphasis in Environmental Engineering, from UCLA.
 In addition to his coursework, he worked as a research assistant in the department’s aerosol and nanotechnology laboratory and was a designer for the Daily Bruin.

 Outside of his legal practice, he served as a legal fee dispute panel member for the San Mateo County Bar Association.
-He also supports early childhood education and served as a volunteer board member for a non-profit early childhood development center in the Silicon Valley and liaison for an early childhood development center in Orange County.
+He also supports early childhood education and served as a volunteer board member for a non-profit early childhood development center in the Silicon Valley and was a liaison for an early childhood development center in Orange County.
 He stays active as an American Youth Soccer Organization (AYSO) volunteer referee and enjoys rock climbing.